 Virginia Tech® home

-Restoration Ecology Working Group
+Ecological and Biocultural Restoration Working Group

 Beach

-RESTORATION ECOLOGY | Global Change Center
+ECOLOGICAL AND BIOCULTURAL RESTORATION | Global Change Center

 KEY ACTIVITIES

-Reading and discussion group focusing on new restoration ecology research, interdisciplinary perspectives on restoration, and research proposal development (every other week).
+Reading and discussion group focusing on new restoration research, interdisciplinary perspectives on restoration, and research proposal development (every other week).

 CORE MEMBERSHIP